Kyle Lafferty

 Lafferty began his professional career with English side Burnley, where he made 89 appearances.
 He signed for Rangers in 2008 for £3.25 million and won three Scottish Premier League titles, the Scottish Cup once and the Scottish League Cup twice with the club.
 In 2012 Lafferty chose not to transfer over to the new company, moving to Switzerland's FC Sion.
 He signed for Serie B club Palermo in 2013 and led them to promotion as champions in his only season before joining Norwich City.
 He spent time on loan with Turkish club Çaykur Rizespor and back in England with Birmingham City.
 After just over a year back in Scotland with Heart of Midlothian, Lafferty re-signed for Rangers in August 2018, and he has since had short spells with Sarpsborg 08, Sunderland, Reggina, Kilmarnock and Anorthosis Famagusta.
 In January 2022, he returned to Kilmarnock, joining the club for the second time.
+He would then return to his native Northern Ireland to play for Linfield for a short while, before dropping down to the Scottish seventh tier to play for Johnstone Burgh.

 He made his first international appearance for Northern Ireland in 2006 and has more than 80 caps, representing the team at UEFA Euro 2016.
 With 20 goals he is the team's second highest scorer of all time, behind former strike partner David Healy on 36.

 Club career

 Burnley

 In 2004, Lafferty signed a youth team apprenticeship with Championship club Burnley.
 The following season saw him begin to make an impression upon the Burnley first team.
 He made his debut during a 2–1 away league defeat to Crewe Alexandra on 6 August 2005, coming on as an 89th-minute substitute for Garreth O'Connor.

 In January 2006, Lafferty joined Darlington on loan.
 He went on to make nine appearances and net three goals for the club, including a scoring debut against Notts County on 7 January.
-He returned to Burnley in January 2007.
+He returned to Burnley in February 2007.

 He scored his first senior goal for Burnley against Luton Town, netting the equaliser for a 1–1 draw on 30 April 2006.
 Lafferty played 89 times and scored 10 goals during his time at Burnley.